 In 1983 she set up by herself and quickly made her own mark in the world of designing marks for corporate design and brand identity, designing typefaces and logotypes for many of the leading agencies and for clients such as British Airways, and Vauxhall.
 It was a time of collaboration too.
 Walter Tracy and Shelley Winter invited Freda to help them with The Daily Telegraph newspaper headline typefaces.
 Tracy was also a consultant at Letraset, and Freda worked with him on a range of Letraset Arabic faces, having also worked on other scripts while still with FONTS.

 The more successfully some individuals manage to grow their business, the more remote they can grow from the grass roots communities within design.
 Quite the opposite would be true of Freda.
 The more she gained in terms of recognition and success, the more she seems to have been energized to give and to support others.
 Many owe her a considerable debt in terms of the example she set, and for the encouragement she offered.
-Former junior designers at The Foundry such as Jason Smith (FontSmith) and Henrik Kubel (A2-Type), who now run their own successful foundries speak with great affection of the mentorship that Freda gave.
-Though Freda’s generosity also extended outside of her own business.
+Former junior designers at The Foundry such as Jason Smith, who now runs Fontsmith, speak with great affection of the mentorship that Freda gave.
+Though Freda’s generosity also extended outside of her own business through her mentorship of many other designers new to type such as Henrik Kubel, who would go on to set up his foundry A2-Type.
 With Quay she was a founder member of the Letter Exchange, and she was an invaluable member too of the ISTD: Co-chair (with Quay) from 1995–9; Chair from 2000–4, President-elect in 2004 and President in 2006–10.
 The main focus for her efforts was on promoting the value of typographic education and through the organization of lectures and exhibitions, she did much to promote design, becoming a catalyst for the celebrated Wim Crouwel show at the Design Museum in London (2011).
 She also oversaw the flourishing of the student assessment and international award schemes, and was able to take her passion for typographic education abroad, something which gave her enormous personal satisfaction.
 She worked with students at colleges across the UK but was especially proud of having participated in the first design conference held in Karachi, Pakistan and for many years she worked with the ISTD in South Africa.
 Her exceptional contribution to the society was recognized last year when she was awarded an Honorary Fellowship.